anandology/anandology.com/about/index.markdown

 # About Me

 Hi, I'm Anand Chitipothu.
-I live in Bangalore, India.
+I live in <strike>Bangalore</strike> Visakhapatnam, India.

 I work for [Internet Archive][ia], a non-profit digital library offering access to [millions of free books][ol], movies, and audio files, plus an [archive of 170+ billion web pages][wb].